Message Us Call Us

 Hunter Sargent, PLLC is Securing Legacies in North Texas

-Hunter Sargent, PLLC is Denton's premier estate planning and business planning law firm.
+Hunter Sargent, PLLC is Denton's premier estate planning lawyer and business planning law firm.
 We'll prepare your will, trust, and business planning so you can rest easy knowing you've secured your legacy for generations to come.
 We have the wisdom and skill to plan legacies of all sizes.
 Everyone needs estate planning - the good news is it's never too early and if you're reading this, it's not too late.
 If you only had one week left, would you get an estate plan?
 If the answer is “Yes”, you should already have an estate plan.
 We're happy to accommodate you so you feel safe - just let us know about your requests before your appointment and we'll see you soon.

 schedule a meeting